 When Mirium woke up the next morning, she found herself staring at the ceiling for many long minutes.
 She was alone, despite the offered companionship of last night.
 She had turned Keelath away at the door.
-She couldn’t explain it, but she wasn’t ready yet to accept the death knight back as if no years had passed since the day of his death.
+She couldn’t explain it, but she wasn’t ready yet to accept the death knight back, just like that, as if no years had passed since the day of his death.

-Mirium sat up, finding herself drawn to the libram sitting on her bedside table.
-She leafed through the holy pages, finding small comfort in its proverbs and ancient history.
+Mirium sat up, drawing the libram sitting on her bedside table towards her.
+She leafed through the holy pages, finding some comfort in its proverbs and ancient history.
 This was more the world she knew.
 She eyed the door and wondered how long she could stay behind it before her family came knocking in concern.
-There was so much to face out there that didn’t make sense; the libram offered her no answers, but no mysteries either, its familiar wisdom conventional and comfortable.
+There was so much to face out there that didn’t make sense; the libram offered her no answers, but no mysteries either.
+Its familiar wisdom was conventional and comfortable.

-No wisdom on how to deal with a husband raised into undeath, though.
-Or on her son and daughter being tainted by Void, one dying from it.
-Or on her second husband, who had burned what was left of a withered marriage in attempts to have her killed for her inheritance.
-Even her brother-in-law, wedding himself to a warlock and ascending to the title holder of the Sunwalker baronry, was now a near stranger.
+There was no wisdom in it on how to deal with a husband raised into undeath, though.
+Or on a son and daughter being tainted by Void, one dying from it.
+Or on her second husband, who had burned what was left of a withered marriage in an attempt to have her killed for her inheritance money.
+Even her brother-in-law, wedding himself to a warlock and ascending to the title holder of the Sunwalker barony, now seemed like a stranger.
 It was easier to just lie here than try to fit all the pieces together.

 Eventually she might get hungry, she reflected.

 Mirium pushed herself up, washing her face in the water basin and refreshing her clothes.
-She pushed the door to the Dalarn inn’s main hall open to a crack.
+She pushed the door to the Dalaran inn’s main hall open to a crack.
 Keelath stood there, between her room and Evelos’, still and silent, not even breathing as he stood sentry.
 Mirium shivered and was about to close the door again, when he glanced back at the soft sound of the hinges.
-He smiled at her.
+He offered her a smile.